NeuralNetNexus/NeuralNetNexus/README.md

 # 🚀 NeuralNetNexus

 NeuralNetNexus is an innovative platform designed to streamline the process of training and aggregating machine learning models using a distributed approach.
 Leveraging the power of Kubernetes, it offers a scalable and efficient solution for handling large datasets and complex neural network architectures.
 Whether you're a machine learning enthusiast or a seasoned researcher, NeuralNetNexus provides a user-friendly interface and robust backend services to bring your AI projects to life.
+For a detailed insight into the project, check out the report available at [assets/ODDAI_Is_All_You_Need.pdf](assets/ODDAI_Is_All_You_Need.pdf) in the repo.

-## 🎥 Project Demonstration
+## 📌 Table of Contents

 For a visual demonstration of how the entire project functions, we have prepared a video walkthrough.
 You can watch the video and get a comprehensive understanding of the project's workflow, features, and capabilities.